 Babies need naps.
 Let's be clear about that.
 Naps are not optional, naps are not "bonus" sleep sessions....naps are necessary for proper infant growth and development.
 That said - try telling that to your baby!
 Even the best nighttime sleeper can be a prizewinning "nap fighter".
 Knowing your child needs naps, and doing all in your power to ensure that she gets them, doesn't always mean that your child really WILL nap.
 So why does your baby fight naps, and what can you do about it?
 Read on

 We all want our babies to sleep - but can you have too much of a good thing when it comes to baby sleep?
-We've written before about baby sleeping too much, but what if your baby suddenly start sleeping more than usual?
-What if you're suddenly seeing marathon naps, later-than-usual morning wake-up times, and finding that you need to bump up bedtime?
-That makes lots of parents worry.
+We've written before about babies sleeping too much, but what if your baby suddenly starts sleeping more than usual?
+What if you're suddenly seeing marathon naps, later-than-usual morning wake-up times, and/or finding that you need to bump up to an earlier bedtime?
+This can make many parents worry.
 So what's behind this sudden onset of sleepiness?
-Why is your baby sleeping more than usual?
-We're sharing
+Why is your baby sleeping more than

+Baby Won't Nap?
 Nap time is, without a doubt, a tired parent's favorite time of day.
 Baby goes down for a much-need snooze, leaving mom and dad time to have some much-needed "me time".
 But of course, in order for your baby's nap time to be a favorite time of day, your baby has to actually, you know, TAKE A NAP.
 And therein lies the problem, for many parents!
-So many of you have written in to us over the years, letting us know that your baby won't nap, and you are at a loss as to why.
-Baby is tired?
+So many of you have written to us over the years, letting us know that your baby won't nap, and you are at a loss as to why.
+Baby